 During the data analysis, audio files were fully transcribed, analyzed, coded and categorized.
-The social support elements have been coded according to the Persuasive System Design model [29].
-An analysis of the influence of persuasive factors on the response of adolescents towards various types of presented media was done.
+The persuasive features have been coded according to the persuasive system design model [39].
+An analysis of the influence of persuasive features on the response of adolescents towards various types of presented media was done.